johnnadeau/johnnadeau.github.io/_posts/2015-02-09-creating-custom-validators-in-rails.markdown

 Now our *numbers* array is validated for uniqueness and that it only includes the values we deem valid for our use case.
 I hope this was helpful for anyone looking to implement a custom validator in their rails app.
 I'm open to suggestions on how to improve the validators, best practices, and even naming(I'm not sure inclusive is the correct way to describe that validation).
+Hell, maybe I missed out on a way to do this with the built in validators!
 Feel free to leave a comment.